Latin American migration to the United Kingdom: Early presence of political figures

-Latin Americans have lived in what is now the United Kingdom for centuries, albeit in much smaller numbers than there are today.
+Latin Americans have lived in what is now the United Kingdom for centuries, albeit in much smaller numbers than today.

-Early in 1595 Sir Walter Raleigh established a pact with chief indigenous Morequito of Spanish Guyana (actual Venezuela) who trusted his son Caywerace to be educated in London, with the agreement that the boy will be installed as emperor of Guyana upon its conquest by England.
-Caywerace will accompany Raleigh as a servant for years to come.
+In 1595, Sir Walter Raleigh established an alliance with the Indigenous chief Morequito of Spanish Guyana (present-day Venezuela).
+Morequito entrusted his son, Caywerace, to Raleigh for education in London, under an agreement that he would be installed as emperor of Guyana should England conquer the region.
+Caywerace accompanied Raleigh as a servant for several years.

-The earliest migrants date back to the late 18th and early 19th centuries, primarily politicians and writers who settled largely in London.
-Their aim was to raise funds for weapons to aid in the liberation of Latin America from Spanish and Portuguese rule.
-London became a prime destination for these individuals because Britain, seeking to weaken the Spanish Empire while expanding their own, was willing to support their cause.
+The earliest Latin American migrants arrived in the late 18th and early 19th centuries, primarily politicians and writers who settled in London.
+Their aim was to raise funds for weapons to support the liberation of Latin America from Spanish and Portuguese rule.
+London became a key destination because Britain, seeking to weaken the Spanish Empire while strengthening its own position, was willing to offer support.

-One notable figure, General Francisco de Miranda, a Venezuelan-born political exile, spent 14 years in the British capitol.
-Originally a member of the Spanish Navy, de Miranda decided to help free Latin America after witnessing the American War of Independence and French Revolution.
-On 1798 Miranda founded the London lodge "The Great American Reunion" with Scottish rite.
-As close ally of British Prime Minister William Pitt, de Miranda secured financial support from the British government for Latin America's wars of Independence following several meetings with Pitt.
+Among the most notable figures was General Francisco de Miranda, a Venezuelan-born political exile who spent 14 years in the British capital.
+Originally a member of the Spanish Navy, Miranda committed himself to the independence of Latin America after witnessing the American War of Independence and the French Revolution.
+In 1798, he founded the London lodge "The Great American Reunion" under the Scottish Rite.
+As an ally of Prime Minister William Pitt, Miranda secured financial support from the British government for Latin American independence efforts following several meetings with Pitt.